 Milk fermentation is a key process in adding functional properties, such as flavour, texture and shelf life, to dairy products.
 Cheese starter-cultures consist of simple or complex mixtures of Lactococcus lactis strains, sometimes together with other species of the genera Leuconostoc and/or Lactobacillus.
 These bacteria actively cooperate in microbial consortia.

 Another level of heterogeneity in cheese starter-cultures is their strain diversity.
 Complex, undefined starter cultures are very robust in production processes and their final product-properties are mostly superior to those derived from less-complex starter cultures.
-We study population dynamics and use genome-scale metabolic models and experimental evolution of mixed-cheese starter cultures to understand the underlying microbial interactions necessary for their functionality.
-Recent results showed that bacteriophages are vital to sustaining biodiversity in mixed dairy-starter cultures.
+We studied population dynamics and used genome-scale metabolic models and experimental evolution of mixed-cheese starter cultures to understand the underlying microbial interactions necessary for their functionality.
+Results showed that bacteriophages are vital to sustaining biodiversity in mixed dairy-starter cultures.

 This work will support the dairy industry in the development of healthier and tastier fermented products.